Generics in Java: Differences from Arrays

-There are several important differences between arrays (both primitive arrays and Object arrays), and generics in Java.
+There are several important differences between arrays (both primitive arrays and java.lang.Object arrays), and generics in Java.
 Two of the major differences, namely, differences in terms of variance and reification.

 Covariance, contravariance and invariance

 Generics are invariant, whereas arrays are covariant.
 This is a benefit of using generic when compared to non-generic objects such as arrays.
 Specifically, generics can help prevent run time exceptions by throwing a compile-time exception to force the developer to fix the code.

-For example, if a developer declares an Object[] object and instantiates the object as a new Long[] object, no compile-time exception is thrown (since arrays are covariant).
+For example, if a developer declares an java.lang.Object[] object and instantiates the object as a new java.lang.Long[] object, no compile-time exception is thrown (since arrays are covariant).
 This may give the false impression that the code is correctly written.
-However, if the developer attempts to add a String to this Long[] object, the program will throw an ArrayStoreException.
+However, if the developer attempts to add a java.lang.String to this java.lang.Long[] object, the program will throw a java.lang.ArrayStoreException.
 This run-time exception can be completely avoided if the developer uses generics.